 Approved leave of absence

 If a student interrupts it is important that they also speak to the Funding team in Student Services, in order for the correct loan status to be determined.
-An Approved Leave of Absence can last for 180 days before a student goes into repayment or has to return funds.
+As long as a student returns at the exact point they leave the programme, an Approved Leave of Absence can last for 180 days before a student goes into repayment or has to return funds.
 If the student does not return after 180 days the last date of actual attendance will be used to calculate the ‘earned’ loan amount and the date a student enters repayment.

 For further details on the University of Manchester’s policy on Withdrawals and Interruption, please visit: